PUPPY INFORMATION AND CARE SHEET

 molera in a Chihuahua will occur on the top of the head and may vary in shape and size when

-Unfortunately many people(some veterinarians -not familiar with the Chihuahua breed standards)
+Unfortunately some veterinarians are not familiar with the Chihuahua breed standards and

 have tried to link the presence of a molera with the condition known as hydrocephalus.
 The truth